 "For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

-When Jesus was in the wilderness temptation the very first statement the devil presented to Him was "if you are the Son of God . . . ".
-The devil's intent was to unravel Him by questioning His identity that he might attempt kill the plan and purpose of God just as he did in the Garden.
+When Jesus was in the wilderness temptation, the very first statement the devil presented to Him was "if you are the Son of God . . . ".
+The devil intended to unravel Him by questioning His identity that he might attempt to kill the plan and purpose of God just as he did in the Garden.

 The game hasn't changed much and is the same for each of us as individuals.
 The reinstatement of the image of God in us is vital to our spiritual health and growth.

-the mystery which has been hidden from ages and from generations, but now has been revealed to His saints.
-To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory. ~ Colossians 1:26-27
+. . . the mystery which has been hidden from ages and from generations, but now has been revealed to His saints.
+To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory.

-God is showing us that there are some things that may be distorting our view of Him and creating an inaccurate view of Him, ourselves, and the world around us based upon our own preconceived ideas and we end up giving birth to insecure reactions and responses that are at times sinful, certainly not helpful, and only perpetuate the lies already resident within us.
+God shows us that some things may be distorting our view of Him and creating an inaccurate picture of Him, ourselves, and the world around us based upon our own preconceived ideas.
+We end up giving birth to insecure reactions and responses that are, at times, sinful, certainly not helpful and only perpetuate the lies already resident within us.

-How might this misperception occur in relation to our own people and our father's house?
+How might this misperception occur concerning our own people and our father's house?

-The verse says specifically "fathers house" What negative messages about our value and worth did we conceive incubate and interpret wrongly?
-Did we have experiences and events that we internalized and interpreted negatively as declarations of our identity and esteem.
+The verse says specifically "fathers house."
+What negative messages about our value did we conceive, incubate, and interpret wrongly?
+Did we have experiences and events that we internalized and interpreted negatively as declarations of our identity and esteem?

 No one has had perfect parents.
 The intent is not to blame our families of origin.
-If we were to do that we would have to go all the way back to the very first parents.
+If we were to do that, we would have to go back to the very first parents.
 The purpose of seeing this is to understand how we put things together that aren't always true.
 The events of our lives are not as important as the messages we carry with us from them.

-For many of us life circumstances and relationships were not confirming with life giving affirmations.
-Yet God never intended that any of these relationships or even circumstances should be the prevailing dictate of our life and position.
-This desire in us and the inability of others to fulfill it is our signal to search for it in the only one who can satisfy for this fulfillment.
+For many of us, life circumstances and relationships were not confirmed with life-giving affirmations.
+Yet God never intended that any of these relationships or even circumstances should be the prevailing dictate of our lives and positions.
+This desire in us, and the inability of others to fulfill it, is our signal to search for our significance in the only One who can satisfy this need.

-And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their pre-appointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us; ~ Acts 17:26-27
+And He has made from one blood every nation of men to dwell on all the face of the earth, and has determined their pre-appointed times and the boundaries of their dwellings, so that they should seek the Lord, in the hope that they might grope for Him and find Him, though He is not far from each one of us . . .

 Distorted Visions of Love